| Title: | Frequency Distribution Tables, Histograms and Polygons |

 find out all necessary functions and graphical parameters to do a normalized

-and pretty ‘fdt’ and the associated histogram ready for publications.
+and clear ‘fdt’ tables and associated histograms ready for publication.

-That is the aim of this package, i.e, to allow the user easily and flexibly to do
+That is the aim of this package, i.e., to allow users to create

-both: the ‘fdt’ and the histogram.
-The most common input data for univariated is
+both ‘fdt’ tables and histograms easily and flexibly.
+The most common input for univariate data is

 in this case also allowing grouping all numerical variables according to one